keleshev/keleshev.com/my-book-writing-setup/index.md

 ---
-title: My Book-writing Setup — Vladimir Keleshev
+title: Writing a Book with Pandoc, Make, and Vim — Vladimir Keleshev
 ---